 “Using this process, we’ve noticed growing search engine visibility in decent percentages.”

-For this reason, Brighter Digital’s Patrick Leonard says that “major social channels like Facebook are prominent citations that should be included in a business’ SEO efforts.”
+Your social media pages do rank in search results, and for this reason, Brighter Digital’s Patrick Leonard says that “major social channels like Facebook are prominent citations that should be included in a business’s SEO efforts.”

 “Social profiles can rank highly for branded searches, so having properly filled out profiles with reviews can help make your business look more legitimate and trustworthy, boosting click-through rates and conversions,” Leonard says.